-Ben is the General Manager of ngmoco Sweden, where he leads a team developing freemium mobile games aimed at core console and PC gamers.
-Prior to joining ngmoco, Ben was General Manager of Easy, an EA studio overseeing a portfolio of free-to-play PC games including the groundbreaking BATTLEFIELD HEROES.
-Mirroring the industry's transition into direct-to-consumer distribution models, Ben has been working exclusively on digitally delivered games since 2005 and he is widely regarded as one of the western-world's leading authorities on freemium game development and operation.
+Ben is the CEO and Co-Founder of The Outsiders, a new studio based in Stockholm focused on making games for core gamers that sit in between AAA and indie.
+Prior to this, Ben was General Manager of Scattered Entertainment at DeNA as well as the Head of European Studios.
+He also worked at EA, where he was General Manager of Easy, a studio that managed a portfolio of free-to-play PC games including the groundbreaking Battlefield Heroes.
+Mirroring the industry's transition into direct-to-consumer distribution models, Ben has been working exclusively on digitally delivered games since 2005 and he is widely regarded as one of the Western world's leading authorities on freemium game development and operation.
 Ben started his games industry career as a QA tester in 1999.

-Clint Hocking entered the game industry working for Ubisoft Montreal in July of 2001, when he began his career as a level designer, game designer and scriptwriter on the original SPLINTER CELL.
+Clint Hocking entered the game industry working for Ubisoft Montreal in July of 2001 when he began his career as a level designer, game designer and scriptwriter on the original Splinter Cell.
 Along with writer JT Petty, Clint was honored for his writing work on the title with the first-ever Game Developer's Choice Award for Excellence in Scriptwriting.
-Clint continued as lead level designer, scriptwriter, and creative director on SPLINTER CELL: CHAOS THEORY the highest rated Splinter Cell to date with an aggregate review score of 94%.
-Clint then worked as creative director on the innovative and acclaimed FAR CRY 2.
-In 2010, Clint left Ubisoft and moved to San Francisco where he worked as a creative director at LucasArts.
-He is currently working as a designer at Valve in Seattle.
+Clint continued as lead level designer, scriptwriter and creative director on Splinter Cell: Chaos Theory - the highest rated Splinter Cell to date, with an aggregate review score of 94%.
+Clint then worked as creative director on the innovative and acclaimed Far Cry 2.
+In 2010, Clint left Ubisoft and moved to San Francisco where worked as a creative director at LucasArts.
+From 2012 to the end of 2013, Clint worked as a designer and level designer at Valve in Seattle.